 - Graduates Exhibit Greater Financial Capacity and Resilience Than Their Peers.
 According to the Seidman study, Freedom Debt Relief graduates are significantly more likely than their unenrolled peers to express confidence in their ability to handle emergency expenses.
 They also score higher on the Financial Capability Scale, a measure of financial capacity and resilience.
 In other words, Freedom Debt Relief grads tend to be in better shape financially than consumers who’ve never been through the program.

 - Graduates Have More Financial Confidence Than Their Peers.
 Freedom Debt Relief graduates are significantly more likely than their unenrolled peers to express confidence in their ability to make financial decisions, according to the Seidman study.
 Like financial capacity and resilience, that capability endures long after the relationship with Freedom Debt Relief ends.
+And Freedom Debt Relief’s longitudinal study found that participants’ median FICO credit scores increased by well over 100 points during the four-year study period.

 - The Program Allows Multiple Enrolled Accounts.
 Nearly 80% of Freedom Debt Relief clients enroll five or more unsecured accounts.
 More than 20% enroll 11 or more unsecured accounts.
 But consumers whose debt woes are down to one or two stubborn accounts may not be good candidates for Freedom Debt Relief, especially if those account balances aren’t overwhelming.